 - Select the Display location as “Primary Menu” for placement

-- Visit the Blog to watch the new Navigation Menu in the Topbar
+- Visit the Blog to watch the new Navigation Menu on the Topbar

-Similarly, you can even create a list of multiple Menu links and add into the Footer bar or even in Widgets as Page Menu Links.
+Similarly, you can create a list of multiple Menu links and add them to the Footer bar or even in Widgets as Page Menu Links.

 Add or Remove Widgets from WordPress

-Widgets are a super easy and helpful mini-tool to add the content, links, and advertisements in the sidebar as well as the footer bar.
+Widgets are a super easy and helpful mini-tool to add the content, links, and advertisements in the sidebar and the footer bar.

-You can drag-n-drop any type of Widget from the available list into the sidebar or footer section.
-As soon as you save the widget, it will be visible on the blog.
+You can drag-n-drop any Widget from the available list into the sidebar or footer section.
+When you save the widget, it will be visible on the blog.
 The widgets are also a great way to help user navigation.

-You can add the most popular or recent posts, social follow buttons, email subscription form, and tonnes of other features.
+You can add the most popular or recent posts, social follow buttons, email subscription forms, and many other features.

 Follow the steps to add a WordPress widget in the sidebar: